IBM/event-automation/_eem_11.0/01-about/02-whats-new.md

 ## Release 11.0.0

 {{site.data.reuse.eem_name}} 11.0.0 simplifies how users can discover, socialize, and use events in your organization.
-This release also makes {{site.data.reuse.eem_name}} a stand-alone capability, meaning it no longer requires an instance of IBM API Connect instance to be deployed.
+This release also makes {{site.data.reuse.eem_name}} a stand-alone capability, meaning it no longer requires an instance of {{site.data.reuse.apic_long}} instance to be deployed.

 Find out what is new in {{site.data.reuse.eem_name}} version 11.0.0.